William Jones (deputy governor): Career

-For twenty-eight years, Jones was elected to the office of Assistant, or Magistrate, of the United Colonies.
+For twenty-eight years, Jones was elected to the office of Assistant, or Magistrate, of the United Colonies of New England.
 This office combined the duties of a Magistrate with those of a Senator, or member of the Superior House of the Legislature, except during 1685, when Governor Andrews of New York suspended the government of Connecticut.

 Jones was elected Deputy-Governor of New Haven in 1664.
 On the union of this Colony with Connecticut, May 11, 1665, he was chosen one of the magistrates.
 In July 1691, following the death of James Bishop, Jones was elected Lieutenant Governor by the General Assembly.
 He was elected to the same office by the freemen in 1692, and was elected each year from 1692 until he retired on May 12, 1698.

 Chosen Lieutenant Governor of the Colony of Connecticut in 1689 and reelected each of the next five years, Jones was one of the trustees granted the patent of the city of New Haven by the General Assembly of Connecticut on October 20, 1704.